papadogiorgis/compilers_project/README.md

 ## 3. Implementation Status
 - **What works great:** The entire standard specification for Phase A has been completed successfully.
 - **What works partially:** None.
 All implemented features are fully functional.
-- **Not implemented:** We focused entirely on the core requirements, so the optional bonus question was not implemented.